biz9framework/biz9-scriptz/README.md

 ```

 ### <a id="bashrc"></a>bashrc
-Copy these alias commands to your local development .bashrc configuration file.
+Terminal alias commands.
+Copy and paste the command values to your local development box configuration file found in the user system root directory.

-path .bashrc
+Run this command to open and edit.
+vi /home/username/.bashrc

 #### Params
 - none
 #### Example